• Skip to primary navigation

 • You will need a Dutch Oven or large pot for this method.

-• At this point cover the roast with a lid or aluminum foil and allow it to roast for 3-4 hours, or until the meat is starting to falling apart.
+• At this point, cover the roast with a lid or aluminum foil and allow it to roast for 3-4 hours or until the internal temperature of the meat is between 190°F and 205°F.

 How to cook pot roast in a slow cooker: